Harry and Meghan's decision divides opinion in London

-As the news of Prince Harry and Meghan Markle’s decision to step down as “senior” members of the royal family reverberated around the world, people in London appeared divided on whether they supported their choice.
+As the news that Prince Harry and Meghan, the Duchess of Sussex, have decided to step down as “senior” members of the royal family reverberated around the world, people in London appeared divided on whether they supported their choice.

-Dubbed #Megxit by some on social social media, the Duke and Duchess of Sussex said in statement on Wednesday that they would “work to become financially independent,” while dividing their time between the U.K. and North America.
+Dubbed #Megxit by some on social media, the Duke and Duchess of Sussex said in statement Wednesday that they would “work to become financially independent” while dividing their time between the United Kingdom and North America.

 On an unseasonably warm day on the streets of England’s capital, members of the public questioned by NBC News appeared split about whether the couple's plans were a good thing.

-“It is certainly unprecedented, and everything is uncertain,” said Harvey Grant, 26.
+“It is certainly unprecedented, and everything is uncertain,” Harvey Grant, 26, said.
 “In terms of finances, I think it’s a great thing if they are able to do it.
 It’s very brave, isn’t it?”

 He added that he could not “imagine the media onslaught that is going to come.”